The Matrix Resurrections: Box office The Matrix Resurrections grossed $40.5million in the United States and Canada, and $118.7million in other territories for a worldwide total of $159.2 million against a budget of $190 million, making the film a "Box-office Bomb".

 In the United States and Canada, the film was released alongside Sing 2 and The King's Man, and was projected to gross around $40 million from 3,552 theaters over its first five days of release, with some tracking reaching as high as $70 million.
 However, the film ended up underperforming at the box office, grossing $10.75 million over the weekend for a five-day total of $21.2 million, finishing third behind Spider-Man: No Way Home and Sing 2.
 The total was lower than the $16.7 million made by Warner Bros.'
 Wonder Woman 1984 the previous Christmas in just 2,151 theaters, and was blamed in part on the simultaneous HBO Max release, lackluster audience reactions, and Christmas falling on a Saturday.
 In its second weekend, the film finished fifth at the box office with $3.8 million.
 In its third, the film earned $1.8 million and finished sixth.
 In its fourth weekend, the film finished tenth at the box office with $803,606.

 The film debuted second in Russia ($3.9 million), first in Japan ($3.9 million), and first in Thailand ($794,000).
 Its opening gross was 8% above Eternals (2021) and 12% over Tenet (2020).
 The film went on to earn $35.2 million in its second weekend, $13.7 million in its third, and $7.7 million in its fourth.
 In its fifth weekend, the film crossed the $100 million mark outside the U.S. and Canada.
 The film made $3.5 million in its sixth weekend, and $2.1 million in its seventh.

-In February 2022, co-financiers Village Roadshow sued Warner Bros. for breach of contract, claiming that the decision to stream The Matrix Resurrections on HBO Max created "abysmal theatrical box office sales figures" and damaged value of the Matrix franchise.
+In February 2022, co-financiers Village Roadshow sued Warner Bros. for breach of contract, claiming that the decision to stream The Matrix Resurrections on HBO Max created "abysmal theatrical box office sales figures" and damaged the value of the Matrix franchise.
 Warner Bros. responded that the lawsuit was "a frivolous attempt by Village Roadshow to avoid their contractual commitment".